thePlatform/thePlatform-video-manager/README.md

 * User ID Custom Field - Name of the Custom Field to store the Wordpress User ID, (None) to disable
 * Show User ID as - If the User ID Custom Field is visible to editors, we will substitute it by either the user Full Name, Email, Nickname or Username
 * Plugin Embed button type - Determine if thePlatform button should appear as a media_button, a TinyMCE button or both
-* MPX Upload Server - Default MPX server to upload new media to, Default Server will attempt to intelligently pick a server
+* mpx Upload Server - Default mpx server to upload new media to, Default Server will attempt to intelligently pick a server
 * Default Publish Profile - If set, uploaded media will automatically publish to the selected profile
 * Thumbnail Encoding Profile - The Encoding Profile to use when generating new thumbnails via the plugin